 All ages are welcome, however the surrounding terrain is too steep in areas for prams or wobbly-footed toddlers.
 Kids 10 and older with an interest in watersports, hiking or the culinary academy on the resort’s organic farm, will be the happiest campers.

-Dedicated locavores take note: everything that passes your lips is either from the organic farm on-site or locally sourced from farmers, ranchers and fisherman on St Kitts or nearby islands.
-Green-friendly practices such as the use of solar power throughout the resort, green cleaning products and recycled paper products are in place.
-Bikes and electric golf carts on loan for exploring the lush grounds and golf greens.
+Dedicated locavores take note: everything that passes your lips is either from the organic farm or locally sourced from farmers, ranchers and fisherman on St Kitts or nearby islands.
+The staff use green cleaning products and recycled paper products.

 Snag a cosy candlelit table for two with that drop-dead gorgeous seascape for eye candy at the Kitchen’s outdoor terrace.